 And why don’t you?
-I’m just 22 years old and in my short life I don’t remember any species going extinct and being such mediatized topic.
+I’m just 22 years old and in my short life, I don’t remember any species going extinct and being such a mediatized topic.
 It just hits me hard that the whole species of animals could just disappear one day.

-I must admit I never before heard of Northern White rhino and probably never would wanted to see them and I never knew about how bad their situation was until it was too late.
+I must admit I never before heard of a Northern White rhino and probably never would want to see them and I never knew about how bad their situation was until it was too late.

-I’m just like the child – if you take a toy away from me that I hardly ever play with anymore, i would suddenly want to play with only that toy.
-Or when you know a someone who’s interested in you but you never really liked them, but once someone else shows interest in them they’re suddenly everything you want.
-Or when you don’t get invited to a party you would never gone to anyway.
+I’m just like the child – if you take a toy away from me that I hardly ever play with anymore, I would suddenly want to play with only that toy.
+Or when you know someone who’s interested in you but you never really liked them, but once someone else shows interest in them they’re suddenly everything you want.
+Or when you don’t get invited to a party you would never go to anyway.

-Well I’d like to think that if you came so far as to this sentence of my article I already took few minutes of your time to read/think about northern white rhinos.
+Well, I’d like to think that if you came so far as to this sentence of my article I already took a few minutes of your time to read/think about northern white rhinos.
 And that’s all I’m asking for.
 Learn, think, donate to IVF research if your current financial situation allows it.
-If just one of my around 50 000 followers from all around my social medias would donate as well I would be super pleased with myself.
+If just one of my around 50 000 followers from all around my social media would donate as well I would be super pleased with myself.

 What if it fails?